 If you would like to know more, visit their website here

 Allflex Livestock Intelligence is the leader in the design, development, manufacturing, and delivery of animal monitoring, identification, and traceability solutions.
 Their data-driven solutions are used by farmers to manage animals.
 By putting intelligent, actionable information into farmers’ hands, their solutions empower them to act in a timely manner for optimal outcomes.

 A big thank you to our sponsors, Allflex Livestock Intelligence

-Head Shepherd is a bought to you by neXtgen Agri International Limited, we help livestock farmers to get the most out of the genetics they farm with.
-Get in touch with us if you would like to hear more about how we can help you do what you do best - firstname.lastname@example.org
+Head Shepherd is brought to you by neXtgen Agri International Limited, we help livestock farmers get the most out of the genetics they farm with.
+Get in touch with us if you would like to hear more about how we can help you do what you do best - firstname.lastname@example.org.

 Check out Heiniger's product range HERE

 Check out the MSD range HERE